brain188/Freight-Rate-Prediction/README.md

 ```

 `make` is not available on Windows by default.
 Use the two `python` commands
-above instead — they do exactly the same thing.
+above instead, they do exactly the same thing.

 ### Running the scorer on its own